-Before writing Non Volatile Memory bits (Lock bits, General Purpose NVM bit and Security bits), this field must be set to the number of Master Clock cycles in one microsecond.
+Before writing Lock bits, this field must be set to the number of Master Clock cycles in one hundred nanoseconds.

 When writing the rest of the Flash, this field defines the number of Master Clock cycles in 1.5 microseconds.
 This number must be rounded up.